ARTIFICIAL GRASS INFILL (Sports, Landscape and Pet Applications)

 ZeoFill infill will help control urine odors from artificial grass which has been installed years prior making ZeoFill infill the most popular infill for pet owners.

 Note: "Zeolite" is a term used by many turf dealers and is mined from several mines in the USA.
+ZeoFill is the only zeolite which does NOT contain free silica which in the State of California could cause cancer or birth defects.
 ZeoFill is the purest clinoptillolite zeolite in the world at 98% pure and has been approved by major turf manufacturers in the USA.
 Other type zeolite products are less pure with potential harmful particles such as lead, chromium, free silica, clay or even glass particles which can shred turf fibers.
 Make sure your artificial grass installer uses ZeoFill infill and not a cheap imitation in brown paper bags.
 If the color of the zeolite is tan, then most likely it is ZeoFill.

 Crumb rubber (not for pets) – popular use in sporting applications.